taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/02-basics.md

 }
 ~~~~~~~~

-By using the [JavaScript built-in concat functionality](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/concat), the state and thus the list of todos is concated to another item.
+By using the [JavaScript built-in concat functionality](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/concat), the state and thus the list of todos is concatenated to another item.
 The other item is the newly added todo from the action.
-You might wonder if this embraces immutabilty now.
+You might wonder if this embraces immutability now.
 Yes it does, because `concat` always returns a new array without mutating the old array.
 The data structure stays immutable.
 You will learn more about how to keep your data structures immutable later on.

 **But what about the action type?** Right now, only the payload is used to produce a new state but the action type is ignored.